 The bill, HB 686, aims to enhance the disclosure requirements for lobbyists representing foreign adversaries and foreign corporations in Louisiana.
 It introduces definitions for "foreign adversary" and "foreign corporation," specifying that a foreign adversary includes entities identified under federal law and excludes those registered with the U.S. General Services Administration.
 The bill mandates that lobbyists disclose specific information, such as the name and address of the foreign adversary or corporation they represent, ownership details, and copies of financial transactions related to their lobbying activities.
-Additionally, it establishes a separate disclosure requirement for lobbyists representing foreign corporations.
+Additionally, it establishes that officials of foreign governments are exempt from filing disclosures for lobbying conducted on official business.

 Statutes affected: